 In the location field, just format the dial-in exactly like that: +108088000082,,112233#.

-This will allow the lucky recipients of your concall invite to tap on it and join automatically the conference.
+This will allow the lucky recipients of your concall invite to tap on it on their smartphone, it will autodialled they will and join automatically the conference.
 Incredible, isn’t it?
+Magic.

 In the body, add all the local dial-ins (you know, for all the same folks who don’t happen to be in the USA) using the same number.
 Usually a hyperlink to a PDF with numbers doesn’t work (Gartner, are you listening?) because if you’re on 3G on your smartphone, the internet connection won’t work for data… And cut&paste from PDF with fat fingers sucks.